KovenYu/DECAMEL/README.md

-This repo contains the demo code for an unsupervised deep RE-ID model DECAMEL (DEep Clustering-based Asymmetric MEtric Learning).
+This repo contains the demo code for an unsupervised deep RE-ID model DECAMEL (DEep Clustering-based Asymmetric MEtric Learning) which is going to appear at an future issue in 2019 in TPAMI ([preview](https://kovenyu.com/papers/DECAMEL_arxiv.pdf)).
 Our implementation was done using [matconvnet](https://github.com/vlfeat/matconvnet).
 We provide an instruction for using our code, but do not encourage you to modify the source because the structure of code dependence could be quite complex.